THE HUNGER HABIT

 Find better alternatives: Identify more satisfying options that truly meet your needs.

-The Hunger Habit connects to the evidence-based Eat Right Now app, which has been shown to deliver a:
+The Hunger Habit was based on the evidence-based Eat Right Now program, which was shown to deliver a 40% reduction in craving-related eating in clinical trials.

 Dr. Jud Brewer has spent over 20 years at Yale, MIT and Brown University researching how our brains form negative behavior patterns, bad habits and addictions, and the specific techniques needed to create lasting change.